-Frustrated with frequent crashes, system errors, slow performances or incorrect output?
-Are your application users finding it difficult to navigate or use the application?
-Is your application having compatibility issues with different platforms or devices, security vulnerabilities or data breaches?
+Are you frustrated by frequent crashes, system errors, slow performance, or incorrect outputs?
+Are users struggling to navigate or use your application?
+Do you face compatibility issues across devices or platforms, or concerns around security vulnerabilities and data breaches?

-If it was a “yes” from your side for any of the above questions, then it is high time now to conduct quality testing for your application.
+If you answered yes to any of these questions, it is time to invest in quality testing for your application.

 Why is it critical to conduct quality testing for my application?